logo

 The Line of Choice doesn’t require a leadership retreat or a new communication framework.
 What it requires is simpler: a pause, honesty about where your focus has been, and the willingness to ask a different question – about yourself, not just your team.

 So start there.
 When things feel most out of control at work, where does your focus go?
 To what’s broken?
 To who’s failing?
-To everything you can’t change?
+Or to everything you can’t change?

 What outcome do I actually want here?
 What might I be contributing to this dynamic that I haven’t been willing to see?
-What would it look like to lead this situation instead of react to it?
-And if I’m being honest — what’s one thing I could do differently tomorrow that would move my team toward what I want to create?
+And What does leading this situation look like instead of reacting to it?
+And if I’m being honest – what’s one thing I could do differently tomorrow that would move my team toward what I want to create?

 Those questions won’t make the front page of a trends report.
 But they’re the ones that actually change the data.